grexor/apa/docs/source/apa_python.rst

   <li> read alignment: <a href="https://github.com/alexdobin/STAR" target="_star">STAR</a>
   </ul>

-The minimal set of external software to be installed for <b>apa</b> to operate is STAR and pybio.
+The minimal set of external software to be installed for **apa* to operate is STAR and pybio.
 Go analysis requires Orange and it's Bioinformatics Add-on.

 Minimal set of dependencies
 ---------------------------